 Raw Reflections on My Writing: My 2-Year Blogiversary

-I feel unsure about my blogging future because I'm not sure if blogging will take me where I want to go.
-I don’t know if or when I will accomplish my writing goals.
-I can’t imagine blogging for five more years and not getting a book contract as a result.
-I worry that I’ll keep writing and blogging but will never become a well-known author.
-I fear that my efforts will be wasted.
-My blog is just one grain of sand on the vast seashore of the World Wide Web.
-So why do I keep blogging?
+I feel unsure about my blogging future because I don't know if blogging will take me where I want to go.
+I worry that I’ll keep writing and blogging but never get a book deal or become a well-known author.
+I fear that all of my efforts will be wasted.